vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

    * - Property Name
      - Description
    * - Name
-     - The name of the Ethernet controller
+     - The name of the Ethernet Controller
    * - MacAddr
      - The colon-separated Ethernet MAC address
    * - PcapFile